PadreAdamo/ClassicACE/README.md

 - *Aggressive TAR to offset macro'ing/metas*

 ** Initial and Up to Date Changes:**
+- *Specialized Armor skill will cast minor/major banes during combat on armor/body parts that are damaged*
 - *Appraise effectiveness signficantly boosted*
 - *Shield more effective especially early game*
 - *One-handed spears will now pierce one target (Think Cleave but a very narrow cone) that is behind your primary*
 - *Axes have a critical damage bonus modifier*
+- *Crossbows have a critical damage bonus modifier*
 - *Axe/Mace skill has a debuff of attributes component that is defended against by the Deception skill (yes, mobs will use this against you!)*
 - *Sneak is an active detaunt*
 - *Deception taunt more effective*